 "It’s like a big stick that I hit myself with from the inside.
 Really, would I want anyone I love to do that to themselves?
 Certainly not!
 And, I’ve made a commitment to support my kids and myself in putting that stick down.
 For good.
 The other day...the part of me that is Unconditional Love stood up, turned towards the Critic, and embraced it.
 In that moment of love and connection, the critic dissolved.
 Now I make it a practice to embrace the Critic, over and over again.
 I am learning that whatever has a hold on me, that which we most want to turn away from, is exactly what needs undivided, loving attention." -- Jennifer Mayfield

 1. Honor the fact that your inner critic is trying to take care of you.

 dog for trying to take care of you.
-Then hug it and tell it to stop barking and go lie down.
+Then hug it and tell to stop barking and go lie down.
 Reassure yourself: "I can handle this."

 What is your mind so afraid of?
 Put it into words, and you'll see how silly it is.

 response may be "She thinks she's the boss around here!" or "I can't get her to do what I say!" or "I have to nip this disrespect in the bud now!"

 But is this really an emergency worth your big guns?
 She's a four year old who just wants to be heard.
 She's desperate for your understanding

 and approval.
 Your job is to calm the storm, not escalate it.
+You can set whatever limits are necessary calmly and kindly.
 You don't need to be in

 Your mind needs a partner: Your heart.
 That's your inner truth meter.
 Put your hand on your heart and ask:

 “How can I make something good happen here?"

 A simple, heartfelt answer will pop into your head.
 Maybe something like "She's trying to grow into her own person....
 Don't take it personally....
 Keep your sense of humor....
 Give her a hug."

 Your inner critic just wants to serve.
-Give it a job.
-For instance, "This four year old seems to need some autonomy.
+Give it a more constructive job.
+For instance, "This child seems to need some autonomy.
 Will you help me notice every time that I could give her a choice, or let her do something her way?"